 - If you have a job prior to being accepted as a candidate, that would require you to leave your job to be able to attend the in-house Japanese language training at TESDA.

 - Being accepted does not mean assurance of proceeding to the next step which is traveling to Japan.
-Medical exam in the Philippines takes place during the last weeks of the study in TESDA, even if you did great on your Japanese language classes if you failed the medical exam you will not be allowed to continue.
+Medical exam in the Philippines takes place during the last weeks of the study in TESDA, even if you did great on your Japanese language classes but if you failed the medical exam you will not be allowed to continue the program.

 - Though the training in Philippines is composed of Japanese instructors, there are also Filipino teachers and most of the staff are Filipino.
 But in Japan, everyone is Japanese and only few are able to speak English and most of the time they don’t encourage use of english for training purposes.
 So, if you don’t find the language interesting it will be a BIG BIG challenge.